-Vodafone is still one of the world's biggest mobile operators by global footprint, with a direct presence in 25 countries, and partners or affiliates in many more.
-The Vodafone brand now reaches over 589m customers worldwide.
-Its key markets are still mainly in Europe, but it has also established a significant position in India and South Africa.
+Vodafone is still one of the world's biggest mobile operators by global footprint, but its has gradually extracted itself from several of its more challenging markets, not least India, at one time its single biggest territory, but also one plagued by costly battles with local regulators.
+Its key markets are now mainly in Europe, and also in Africa.
 For several years it derived a substantial profit (on paper at least) from a 45% stake in Verizon Wireless of the US.
 In 2013, after years of on and off negotiation, the group managed to convert that holding into cash, agreeing to sell the shares back to Verizon for a whopping $130bn, then the second largest deal in corporate history.
-Vodafone originally transformed itself into a global giant with two breathtaking deals at the end of the 1990s in which it acquired US company Airtouch and German industrial and telecoms giant Mannesman.
+Vodafone had already broken corporate records by transforming itself into a global giant with two breathtaking deals at the end of the 1990s in which it acquired US company Airtouch and German industrial and telecoms giant Mannesman.
 At its peak at the beginning of 2001 it was Europe's most valuable company and one of the world's top 10.
 More recently, however, performance has stalled in some key markets and the group has come under increasing pressure from its shareholders to find new ways of delivering growth.
 Several deals have been struck with cable group Liberty Global to acquire or share operations, and build a stronger presence in broadband and cable.
 VodafoneZiggo of the Netherlands is one such mobile & cable JV, and the group now has almost 19m broadband customers across Europe.
-(Could Liberty's UK-based Virgin Media eventually become another such joint venture?)
-Another recently agreed JV (though not with Liberty) is Vodafone Idea, now the local mobile leader in India with 334m customers.
+Another JV (though not with Liberty) is Vodafone Idea, the local mobile leader in India with 334m customers.
+Vodafone has a 45% stake, local partner Aditya Birla has 26% and the remaining share are publicly held.
 Vodafone Australia is a joint venture with Hutchison 3.
-However the group's most valuable market is Germany, accounting for over a quarter of revenues - £11bn - and more than a third of operating profit.
-The UK comes next at £7bn, then Italy and Spain.
-Europe combined contributed three-quarters of reported revenues for the year to Mar 2019, which totalled £43.7bn.
-(Several of the emerging markets JVs are unconsolidated becaue Vodafone controls less than 50% of equity).
-The group reported a £7.6bn loss after whopping depreciation and impairment charges, much of them arising from the creation of the Vodafone Idea merger.
+The group's single most valuable market is Germany, accounting for almost 30% of revenues - £13bn in ye 2021 - and more than a third of operating profit.
+The UK comes next at £6.2bn, then South African operation Vodacom (£5.2m), followed by Italy and Spain.
+However, group performance has been generally flat for years, buffeted by different challenges in local markets and steep impairment and goodwill write-offs.
+Revenues for the year to March 2021 were £43.8bn, little changed from a decade earlier.
+After a series of large losses, bottom line was back in the black for ye 2021 at £536m.
+Most of the JVs, including India, are unconsolidated because Vodafone controls less than a majority of equity.
+The creation of Vodafone Idea contributed two huge losses in ye 2019 and ye 2020, and is no longer accounted for in the group's results.
 Nick Read succeeded Vittorio Colao in 2018 as group CEO.

 Which agencies handle advertising for Vodafone?
 Find out more from the Adbrands Account Assignments database